Nature Play WA and ED! Magazine are calling on WA families to make December 12 the world’s biggest backyard campout yet!

-It is important to do the right thing and follow the social-distancing rules during the COVID-19 restrictions, but that doesn’t mean we can’t have fun.
-To break the hum drum of being at home so much, why not give your family a leave pass on some of the things you’d normally be strict on – just for a night, and to make The Great Backyard Campout even more fun.
+The school year is full of so many rules and schedules, so why not give your family a leave pass on some of the things you’d normally be strict on – just for a night, and to make The Great Backyard Campout even more fun.

 Some examples might be:

-Let the kids take their doona, or blankets outside to your camping set up (if you don’t have sleeping bags, or just if you want to add a glamping feel to the adventure)
+Let the kids take their sheets and blankets outside to your camping set up (if you don’t have sleeping bags, or just if you want to add a glamping feel to the adventure)

 Let the dog on the camp bed

 Are you going to pitch a tent, string up a tarp, make a boho glamping extravaganza with sheets and fairy lights (if the weather permits), or just pull your swags or even home mattresses out and sleep under the stars?